Laws on Employee Leave

 Family and Medical Leave

-All workers (of all genders) who have been employed for at least three months at a Massachusetts business with six or more employees are entitled to eight weeks of unpaid, job-protected parental leave to care for a newborn child.
+All workers (of all genders) who have been employed for at least three months at a Massachusetts business with six or more employees are entitled to eight weeks of unpaid, job-protected parental leave for purposes of giving birth, caring for a newborn, or adopting a child.
+If two employees of the same employer request leave for the same child, however, the employees are entitled only to eight weeks of leave combined.

 State legislation was passed in 2018 to implement a state-run paid family and medical leave program in Massachusetts.
 This legislation provides for paid, job-protected leave to: